Updated November 3, 2022

 Frequently Asked Questions

-Open-air burning of yard and garden debris is permitted in Sooke from November 1st to April 30th each year, when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Good and is subject to general conditions, including:
+Open-air burning of yard and garden debris is permitted in Sooke from November 1st to April 30th each year, when the BC Government Venting Index for Southern Vancouver Island (SRN VAN ISLD) is rated Good.

-- On properties up to 0.8 hectares (2 acres) the fire cannot exceed 1m x 2m x 2m (3ft x 6 ft x 6ft) in size.
+- On properties up to 2 acres: 1 burn pile up to 1m x 2m x 2m (3ft high and 6 feet in diameter)

-- On properties larger than 0.8 hectares (2 acres) and up to 2 hectares (5 acres) – 2 piles of the above size or 1 pile not to exceed 2m x 2 m x 2m (6ft x 6ft x 6ft) in size.
+- On properties 2-5 acres: 2 piles of the above size, or 1 pile up to 2m x 2 m x 2m (6ft high and 6ft in diameter)

 No permit is required in these instances.